All Episodes

 You know, like you're talking about healthcare.

-It's like, okay, but illegal immigration is a big driver of the cost of healthcare because illegal immigrants consume so much healthcare at the emergency room, which is why you have everybody has to go to some crappy uh urgent care and get mediocre care there because they can't go to the emergency room because it'll line's insane.
+It's like, okay, but illegal immigration is a big driver of the cost of healthcare because illegal immigrants consume so much healthcare at the emergency room, which is why you have everybody has to go to some crappy urgent care and get mediocre care there because they can't go to the emergency room because the line is insane.

-Like it every, you know, housing prices, illegal immigration.
+Like every, you know, housing prices, illegal immigration, like you crime illegal immigration.

 tate brown